drycode/SponsorshipMatchingAPI/README.md

-# LeagueSide Sponsorship API
+# Sponsorship API
+> DEPRECATED: The previously active mongo instance supporting data to this API has been shut down.
+If you would like to run this project, you will need to provide a viable datastore.

 ![coverage][coverage]
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-> My solution to the LeagueSide Interview Project.
+> A proof of concept sponsorship matching API which takes a community sports league and matches is with a potential sponsor.

-## Project Requirements
+## Project Features

 #### ADD A LEAGUE TO THE SYSTEM
-For the purposes of this exercise, a League is a collection of, at the very least:
+In this example API, a League refers to a collection of, at the very least:

 1. A league name.
 2. A latitude/longitude pair.